 "piece of cloth used to mend another material," late 14c., pacche, of obscure origin, perhaps a variant of pece, pieche, from Old North French pieche (see piece (n.1)), or from an unrecorded Old English word (Old English had claðflyhte for "a patch").

 Meaning "portion of any surface different from what is around it" is from 1590s.
 That of "small piece of ground," especially one under cultivation, is from 1570s.
 As "small piece of plaster used on the face," to cover blemishes or enhance beauty is from 1590s.
 Phrase not a patch on "nowhere near as good as" is from 1860.

-"fool, clown," 1540s, perhaps from Italian pazzo "fool," of unknown origin.
+"fool, clown," 1540s, perhaps from Italian pazzo "fool," a word of unknown origin.
 Possibly from Old High German barzjan "to rave" [Klein].
 But Buck says pazzo is originally euphemistic, and from Latin patiens "suffering," in medical use, "the patient."
-Form perhaps influenced by folk etymology derivation from patch (n.1), on notion of a fool's patched garb.
+The form perhaps eas influenced by folk etymology derivation from patch (n.1), on notion of a fool's patched garb.

 mid-15c., pacchen, "to put a patch on, mend by adding a patch," from patch (n.1).
 Electronics sense of "to connect temporarily" is attested from 1923 on the notion of tying together various pieces of apparatus to form a circuit.
 Related: Patched; patching.